kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Handling Updates and Mutability

-To support dynamic scaling of gang-scheduled workloads (Elastic Jobs), the Job API allows in-flight updates to `spec.scheduling.policy.gang.minCount`; all other `spec.scheduling` fields are immutable after Job creation, and updates that change them are rejected by API validation.
+To support dynamic scaling of gang-scheduled workloads (Elastic Jobs), the Job API allows in-flight updates to `spec.scheduling.schedulingPolicy.gang.minCount`; all other `spec.scheduling` fields are immutable after Job creation, and updates that change them are rejected by API validation.
 This replaces the v1.36 validation that rejected `spec.parallelism` updates for gang Jobs: because the gang size is now driven by the mutable `minCount` ([KEP-4671]), `spec.parallelism` is no longer frozen for gang